 The single-parameter version of COUNT dynamically gets the context of where to count from the insight it is used in.

 In the two-parameter version, the context where to count the attribute is determined explicitly by the second parameter - the primary key of the dataset.

-The primary key is connection point between datasets.
-It connects the COUNT function's first parameter to the dataset in which the count is to take place.
+The primary key (connection point) connects the COUNT function’s first parameter to the dataset in which the count is to take place.
 For more information, see Connection Points in Logical Data Models.

 Specifying COUNT Context Resolution with USING

-You deploy the USING keyword in logical data models with ambiguous connection points.
+You deploy the USING keyword in logical data models with ambiguous primary keys.

 The context for computation of COUNT may be ambiguous if there are multiple fact tables which relate to a counted attribute.
 Imagine a model with fact datasets

 If you build an insight/report that displays the count of products per store with

 SELECT COUNT(Product) and slice it with Store, it would not compute because it is ambiguous if the insight/report displays the number of unique products that have been purchased by store or the number of unique products that have been sold by the store.

 In a metric, USING provides a hint for which context should be used.
 For example the report will show the number of unique purchased products per store if